Site Navigation

 To associate a subdomain with a Nav Header, click on and hold the gray border of the subdomain's block.

 Drag the block inside the Nav Header Block's borders.
-When you see a red border inside the block, release the click and drop the Subdomain Block.
+When you see a red bar inside the block, release the click and drop the Subdomain Block.

 In the horizontal navigation, a subdomain associated with a Nav Header becomes a submenu item.
 It will only be seen when a visitor hovers over the header text in the main menu.